-ICANN will select a team of independent technical and business/financial experts to evaluate the .NET proposals.
-The panel members will be selected based on their experience, talent and skills as they apply to the evaluation task as outlined in the RFP.
+ICANN will select an independent third party to manage the evaluation of the .NET proposals.
+That entity may utilize additional independent technical and business/financial experts to carry out that evaluation.
+Any such experts will be selected based on their experience, talent and skills as they apply to the evaluation task as outlined in the RFP.

-The independent panel of evaluators will evaluate both the public and the non-public portions of the applications against the criteria in the RFP.
+This process will evaluate both the public and the non-public portions of the applications against the criteria in the RFP.
 As indicated above, the evaluators will first determine whether an applicant meets the absolute criteria set forth in this RFP.
 Thereafter, but only with respect to those applicants the evaluators determine have satisfied the absolute criteria, the evaluators will evaluate the applicants against the relative criteria, and will preliminarily rank the applicants from strongest to weakest based upon performance against the relative criteria.
-The evaluators will then prepare a preliminary written report on each applicant.
+The evaluators will then prepare a preliminary written report on each applicant, noting substantive comments and questions.
 This written report on a given applicant will be provided privately to that applicant only, and each applicant will be given a specified number of days to respond to the report.
 All responses must be in writing.
 When the time period for responding to the evaluators' preliminary written report has expired, the evaluators will review their initial evaluation and ranking, together with the responses from the applicants, and prepare their final rankings of the applicants.